magoanalytics/frisco-jekyll-template/_posts/2020-12-29-f4sg-climate-change-and-emmissions.md

 - Predictive Analytics
 - Social Good
 publish: hide
-subtitle: In partnership with Eskwelabs and The Climate Realty Project, Eskwelabs' Data Science alumni try to predict the PH's C02 emissions in 2020 and analyze if COVID-19 has played a major role in it.
+subtitle: In partnership with Eskwelabs and The Climate Reality Project, Eskwelabs' Data Science alumni try to predict the PH's C02 emissions in 2020 and analyze if COVID-19 has played a major role in it.
 comments: false